arcuri82/testing_security_development_enterprise_systems/README.md

 This is covered in a different course, called [Web Development and API Design](https://github.com/arcuri82/web_development_and_api_design) (PG6301).
 Such course should be taken before the `advanced` one (PG6100), in parallel or after the `intro` course (PG5100).

+Before taking these courses, you might want to refresh your knowledge of algorithms and data structures (e.g., [PG4200](https://github.com/arcuri82/algorithms)), as those are widely used here (e.g., maps, sets and streams).

 ### Philosophy of This Repository

 There are many resources (e.g., courses and books) out there that deal with the